wgxcodersdc/organization/learning-resources/front-end-hack-nights/front_end_guide.md

 We will not assist with work problems.
 We are here to help you learn the skills that will help you solve work problems, but asking about work related problems derails the productivity of everyone at the event.
 Repeated requests for solutions to work problems will result in our leaders asking you to leave.

+### Intro to Coding

+* [Coding Intro](http://codingintro.com/) - An introduction to programming in a couple of hours.
+A great place to start and see what all of the coding fuss is about!
+It is split up into a couple of chapters with coding exercises for you to complete on your own.
+* [Why Learning to Code is So Damn Hard](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard) - One of the absolute best "learning to code" articles of all time.

 **Beginner**

 * HTML/CSS